 Let’s assume you’ve decided to move ahead with purchasing hosting and a domain name.
 This is what you will do:

-- Head to Bluehost.com and purchase hosting for $3.95 a month!
+- Head to Bluehost.com and purchase hosting for $3.95 a month for 36 months!
+If you only want to purchase hosting for 12 months, it’s still very inexpensive at $8.95 a month.
 They have a 30 day money-back guarantee, so there’s virtually no risk.
 They may ask you to if you want to add on “upgrades that suit your needs”.
 You can skip these.

 - You will have the opportunity to choose a domain name in this set-up process.
 You will retain ownership of this domain name, as long as you renew it every year.
 My domain costs $10 per year.

-- Click here to view screenshots from Bluehost that will show you exactly the process you’ll walk through in getting signed up through them for hosting as well as launching your blog.
+- Bluehost can walk you through the process in getting signed up through them for hosting as well as launching your blog.

 - Let Bluehost walk you through installing your WordPress site.
-See this link for screenshot instructions, and you will also be guided through it once you sign up for Bluehost.
+You will also be guided through it once you sign up for Bluehost.

 - Once you set up your site, you will have a login to a “dashboard” area in WordPress.
 This is where you will add new posts and do all of your writing!
 This is the “back end” of your blog.
 When you go to your blog address, that is what your readers will see, the hard work you’ve done looking simple and easy to read on their screens :)

 - If you need tutorials on using WordPress, check out WP101.
 They have thousands of easy to follow tutorials that will answer your questions!